gdombiak/OctoPrint-OctoPod/README.md

 a snapshot of any of them.
 Even if the cameras are not connected to OctoPrint you can still include a snapshot of the camera.

+This plugin is required for updating Live Activities on your iPhone and iPad. iOS 16.2 is required for this new feature to work.

 The plugin also has support for [IFTTT](https://ifttt.com/home).
 Build your own integration leveraging events fired by this plugin.
 Enter your [IFTTT Key](https://ifttt.com/maker_webhooks) and create your Applets.
 IFTTT setup guide can be found [here](https://github.com/gdombiak/OctoPrint-OctoPod/wiki/How-to-use-IFTTT%3F).